SunilSherkhane/dolphin-universal-mount-FBSD/README.md

 ## Dolphin service menu: Universal mounter / unmounter

-- Mount any mountable file using "Mount file".
+- Mount UDF, MDF and CD9660 formatfile using "Mount file" for FreeBSD by using mdconfig.
   - After mounting it opens created mount point in your file manager.
-    It creates a mount point in `/tmp` using the name of the file being mounted + first 8 characters of file path's `sha256` hash.
+    It creates a mount point in `/mnt` using the name of the file being mounted + first 8 characters of file path's `sha256` hash.
 - Unmount previously mounted file using "Unmount file".

 **Supported languages:** English